-- Attract, hire, and retain diverse faculty and staff. - Expand employee orientation, onboarding, and mentoring. - Identify faculty training opportunities aligned to program goals, school mission and vision. - Coordinate training and knowledge of professional opportunities for faculty and staff through collaborative meetings. - Improve communication with faculty and staff with regular meetings involving all school personnel. - Develop deliberate practice plans and student learning objectives that promote professional growth and encourage innovative instruction. - Provide ongoing feedback to instructors to improve professional practice. - Utilize Leon LEADS performance appraisals effectively - Integrate the Canvas course management system to support online learning and teaching in all programs/courses. - Build a school culture and climate devoted to promote industry standard health and safety practices in every program.
+- Complete a needs survey to gather feedback for developing the professional development calendar for the year. - Improve communication with faculty and staff with regular meetings involving all school personnel. - Develop deliberate practice plans and student learning objectives that promote professional growth and encourage innovative instruction. - Provide ongoing feedback to instructors to improve professional practice. - Utilize Leon LEADS performance appraisals effectively. - Integrate the Canvas course management system to support online learning and teaching in all programs/courses. - Build a school culture and climate devoted to promote industry standard health and safety practices in every program.